Part-time Home/EU postgraduate student funding

-- Studying at postgraduate level for the first time.
+- studying at postgraduate level for the first time.
 This means that you have not already achieved a qualification at the same level as your new course.
-If you have a Master’s qualification, you can apply for a waiver for a course at PhD level).
+If you have a Masters qualification, you can apply for a waiver for a course at PhD level.

-- Considered a UK resident ('home') or EU student for fee purposes and
+- considered a UK resident ('home') or EU student for fee purposes and

-- Registered on a designated part-time postgraduate course that lasts for at least one academic year and
+- registered on a designated part-time postgraduate course that lasts for at least one academic year and

-- Registered for 80 credits or fewer and
+- registered for 80 credits or fewer and

-If you are eligible to apply for the new Postgraduate Loan for Masters Courses, you will not be entitled to the fee waiver.
+If you are eligible to apply for the new Postgraduate Loan for Masters courses, you will not be entitled to the fee waiver.

 Please note: The funding available for fee waivers is limited and demand is usually high.
-We can, therefore, not guarantee that every eligible student will be awarded a fee waiver.
+We cannot, therefore, guarantee that every eligible student will be awarded a fee waiver.